Getting Into the Program Show

 be dropped from the program?

 Not necessarily.
-First of all, we look at GPAs at two points in the
+First of all, we look at GPAs at two points in

-well as how you plan to raise it.
+as well as how you plan to raise it.

 Will completing the Honors Program help me get into

 graduate or professional school or help me get a

 We can't promise anything.
 However, completing the Honors Program

 will certainly give you an edge, whether you are applying to

 graduate school or for a job.
 With the large number of college

 graduates competing for an ever decreasing number of jobs and

 positions in graduate school, someone who has gone beyond